Eric Haase Player Props: Tigers vs. Twins

 Eric Haase At The Plate

-- Haase is batting .194 with eight doubles, a triple, three home runs and 14 walks.
+- Haase has eight doubles, a triple, three home runs and 14 walks while hitting .194.

-- Haase has reached base via a hit in 36 games this year (of 79 played), and had multiple hits in nine of those games.

-- He has homered in three games this year (3.8%), homering in 1.1% of his trips to the plate.
+- He has gone deep in three games this season (3.8%), homering in 1.1% of his plate appearances.

-- Haase has had an RBI in 15 games this year (19.0%), including five multi-RBI outings (6.3%).
-He has also driven in three or more of his team's runs in two contests.
+- In 15 games this season (19.0%), Haase has picked up an RBI, and in five of those games (6.3%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 - He has scored in 17 of 79 games (21.5%), including multiple runs twice.